-- Library of Michigan (notice you can narrow your search to limit it to items in the Genealogy and Microform Collection)
+- Library of Michigan catalog (notice you can narrow your search to limit it to items in the Genealogy and Microform Collect

-- DAR Library (scroll down to read their tips for searching) -- and while you are their, check out the National Index to data in DAR publications.
+- DAR Library in Washington D.C. (scroll down to read their tips for searching) -- and while you are their, check out the National Index to data in DAR publications.